 Clearlake has dropped the $10 million note after creditors’ lawyers called it a “hope note,” ascribing no value to it.
 The Los Angeles-based private equity firm also reduced the fee it would get if it’s beat at auction.

 THQ listed assets of $204.8 million and debt of $248.1 million in Chapter 11 documents filed Dec.
 19. The company said it was forced to seek court protection after sustaining losses for the past five fiscal years.

 “Saints Row,” with more than 11 million units shipped globally, is THQ’s most-successful franchise, according to a May press release.
 THQ also published the “Darksiders” and “Red Faction” franchises, according to its website.

 The video-game maker said it required more time for some titles and had to delay the March introductions of “South Park: The Stick of Truth,” based on the popular adult cartoon show from Matt Stone and Trey Parker; “Company of Heroes 2” and “Metro: Last Light.”

-Electronic Arts Inc. (EA), the second-biggest U.S. video-game publisher, “is one of the potential bidders and has completed site visits,” Krause said at today’s hearing.
+Electronic Arts Inc. (EA:US), the second-biggest U.S. video-game publisher, “is one of the potential bidders and has completed site visits,” Krause said at today’s hearing.